LukeGrahamLandry/franca/devlog.md

 // :dontforgetslowcopy

+## (Nov 13)

+- for sanity purposes, make sure each section is at least aligned to 16 even when .Relocatable because flat_link doesn't respect the section.align
+- made queue struct not require constant queue size for arrays
+- it seems i don't need a notify after setting driver_ok but before adding to the queues, the important thing is that i READ queue_notify_off again (even tho it doesn't change?). if i don't do that, it just discards the first thing i put in the queue?? oh maybe its just waiting for me to read anything at all because im supposed to read back the status again to wait for it to agree we're ready.

+## (Nov 12)

 - in the device tree, pci.reg tells me where the configuration space is, and then i can iterate through that and find the active ones with vendorid != 0xFFFF, and the deviceid is offset 0x1000 from the ones in the virtio spec?